 It’s not very often that I see merchandise that consists of horror and Star Wars.
 As I walked the floors of the convention these highly detailed figures and art prints by Blood and Teeth caught my eye and I had to stop and observe them.
 Mr. Dust and DeathDealerCa are the master minds behind these creations and seemed to have one of the most popular booths at the event.
 If you’re interested in their style or think something from this line might make a good gift be sure to check out their Facebook page to see what convention they’ll be traveling to next!

 When you spot a female Boba Fett and Stormtrooper Deadpool casually roaming around, you obviously stop them and ask to take a photo!
 They were definitely one of the coolest husband and wife duos at the convention.
-Follow Sasha and Miguel on Instagram for even more photos of their incredible work as cosplayers!
+Follow Sasha (account no longer active) and Miguel on Instagram for even more photos of their incredible work as cosplayers!

 When the armor is off and you still want to give off those Mandalorian vibes, etched glassware by Mombie Zombie might be the next best thing.
 Christina is the owner of this small business and also specializes in other geeky accessories.
 You can browse all of her creations on her Instagram page.